brusteca/JavascriptScript/IDEAS.md

 This would allow trees to be implemented with names, not just linked lists.
 Also, this would make the `^` operator be consistent with `*`, since they both would result in multiple possiblities.

+### 💪 Emojis as part of the syntax 😍
+Emojis 🤔 are the new way of communication 💌, so we should embrace them 🤗 as part of our language 👅.
+This way, it's really a 22nd century language and up do date 📅 with the current trends 📈.